Is Site Audit a Replacement for Semrush or Ahrefs?

 Recommended tool: Semrush or Ahrefs ($139-499/month)

-Why not Scan: Scan gives you a snapshot audit, not ongoing monitoring or keyword research.
+Why not Site Audit: Site Audit gives you a snapshot audit, not ongoing monitoring or keyword research.
 You need continuous tracking and competitive intel.

 Can you use both?
 Yes:

-- Use Scan quarterly to catch technical regressions
+- Use Site Audit quarterly to catch technical regressions

 - Use Semrush/Ahrefs for daily/weekly SEO work